|

 - ODILLE:

-Variant of French Odile, meaning "wealthy."
+Variant spelling of French Odile, meaning "wealthy."

 - OENONE:

-"Wine."
-Latin form of Greek Oinone, myth name of the mountain
+Latin form of Greek Oinone, meaning "wine."

-nymph who was the wife of Paris.
+In mythology, this is the name of a Naiad nymph who was the first wife of Paris.

 - OFÉLIA:

-Portuguese form of Ophelia, meaning "help."
+Portuguese form of Latin Ofelia, meaning "help."

 - OFELIA:

-Spanish form of Ophelia, meaning
+Latin form of Greek Ophelia,

-"help."
+meaning "help."

-- OFRA:
+- OFRA

-Variant of Hebrew unisex Ophrah, meaning "young
+Variant spelling of Hebrew unisex Ophrah, meaning "fawn."

 - OGAFIA

-(Ogaf'ia): Variant form of Russian Agafia, meaning
+spelling of Russian Agafia, meaning

 - OGECHI:

-Nickname for African Igbo Ogechukwukama,
+Short form of African Igbo Ogechukwukama,

 meaning "God's time is the best."